cipherphage/go-networking/README.md

 - Saturation: the extra work the system could not get to.
 - Errors: the number of errors a system is having.

-### Notes on Useful Linux Commands for Troubleshooting
+## Notes on Useful Linux Commands for Troubleshooting

-The following notes are quoted from a different book, <i>Devops for the Desparate</i> by Bradley Smith.
+The following notes are quoted from <i>Devops for the Desparate</i> by Bradley Smith.

 <i>High load average</i>:
 - `uptime`.